adam-paz/adam-paz.github.io/testWorkshop/README.md

 - _You can see a list of Lab Guides_ by clicking on the **Menu Icon** in the upper left corner of the browser window.
 You're now ready to continue with **Lab 100**.

-Feedback would be much appreciated, if you have any feedback please email me at - adam.paz@oracle.com
+Feedback would be much appreciated, if you have any feedback please email me at: adam.paz@oracle.com

   ![](images/LabMenuIcon.png)